 - Apple pie taquitos – An all time favorite with apple pie filling and tortillas

-See how to make Simple Flour tortillas
+See how to make flour tortillas

-Have fun with this how to make simple flour tortillas recipe!
+Have fun with this how to make flour tortillas recipe!
 If you make any my recipes tag @thetortillachannel on Instagram or PIN on Pinterest.

 Want to know how to make flour tortillas with just 4 ingredients.
 It's really much more tasty than anything you can buy.
 Let's get started!

 - 1 cup of all-purpose flour (you can decide to use only spelt or all-purpose flour)

 - ½ teaspoon salt

 - ¾ cup warm water

 - 2 tablespoon oil (olive oil or sunflower oil)